cainmagi/MDNC/docs/index.md

 ???+ info
     Currently, this module is still under development.
-The current version is [=12% "0.1.2"]
+The current version is [=12% "0.1.2"]{: .candystripe .candystripe-animate}
     However, you could use this nightly version anyway.
 All available (stable) APIs of the current version would be recorded in this document.

 ## Overview

 The pyTorch has its own coding style.
-In brief, we could summarize the style as below:
+In the shortest words, this style could be summarized as "Let users to implement as much as possible.".
+It seems to be very inconvenient, however, the pyTorch could benefit from this coding philosophy from the following aspects:

+* Everything is under-controlled by users.
+In comparison, a well-enclosed deep learning framework, like Keras, is certainly easier to use.
+However, it would be very difficult to hack into the enclosed APIs and perform some complicated modifications.
+* A well-enclosed tool often requires a lot of not exposed logics.
+Because the pyTorch is focused on the low-level APIs, the design of pyTorch is simple and neat enough.
+Users could contribute to the package easily.

+In details, such a coding style is implemented mainly in the following methods:

 * Modules, optimizers, and the training logic are separated from each other.
 The module is only used for defining the network graph.
 The optimizers are provided as instances used for loss functions.
 The training and testing logics require to be implemented by users.
 * The data loading and processing are paralleled by `torch.utils.data.DataLoader` and `torchvision` respectively.
 The users do not need to write codes about multi-processing management.